Payson (zip 84651), UT

 About Payson (zip 84651), UT

 Living in 84651 Payson, UT is an incredibly tranquil and peaceful experience.
 The city has a small population, allowing for an intimate sense of community and closeness between neighbors.
 It's surrounded by stunning mountain views and lush forests that make it the perfect place to go for a hike or picnic.
 There are plenty of family-friendly activities to do, from local farmers markets and art galleries to golf courses, lakes, and rivers to explore.
 This is a wonderful city for those who enjoy the outdoors or a more relaxed lifestyle.
-Small city complex/College town - North-central Utah at the south end of the greater Salt Lake City area.
+Large metro area set in the mountains and valleys of the Rocky Mountains.
+Primary industries include education and technology.
+Also known as a college town. - Located in central Utah, 45 miles south of Salt Lake City, and 70 miles north of Price..

 Location Details